-Established in 1998, Starfish teaches techniques to help people who stammer gain control of their speech and increase confidence.
-The training combines diaphragmatic retraining (costal breathing), avoidance reduction therapy and positive attitude development in a caring and supportive environment.
+Established in 1998, Starfish teaches techniques to help people who stammer gain control of their fluency and increase confidence.
+The training combines a breathing technique, avoidance reduction therapy and positive attitude development in a caring and supportive environment.

 What happens on a course?

-This is a three-day residential course at a hotel in Eastbourne giving one-to-one training, given by recovering stammerers (people who return to the course voluntarily to refresh their technique and help new participants learn).
+This is a three-day residential course at a hotel in Eastbourne.
+It gives one-to-one training, supported by previous course participants who return voluntarily to refresh their technique and help new participants learn.
 Numbers of people on a course is restricted to ensure the maximum individual attention is given.

 Days start at 9am and finish at 5 or 6pm.
 Regular breaks are provided.
-In the evenings there is plenty of opportunity to practise the costal breathing technique in a relaxed social situation and around the table during dinner with everyone else on the course.
+In the evenings there is plenty of opportunity to practise the technique in a relaxed social situation and during dinner with everyone else on the course.

-Training sessions are not just theory-based and include role-play to practice the technique in everyday situations, including telephone work, ordering a drink in a pub or a meal in a restaurant, talking to a group, etc. An initial Starfish Project course will end by preparing participants for the next step and how to handle future challenges.
+Training sessions are not just theory-based.
+They include role-play to practise the technique in everyday situations including telephone work, ordering fast food or a drink in a pub, talking to a group, etc. An initial Starfish Project course will end by preparing participants for the next step and how to handle future challenges.

 What else is included?

 - The Starfish nationwide telephone support list, with details of other participants who are available by phone 365 days a year to assist your progress.